-We recommend that management refine the process used to complete the draft Department financial statements, notes to the financial statements, all significant GAAP adjustments, conversion to accrual adjustments, and prepare the necessary account reconciliations.
-The review process should include completion of a disclosure checklist to ensure that financial statements include all requirements of GAAP, as well as an evaluation of the reasonableness of individual financial statement line items and their related footnote disclosures by an individual with sufficient accounting and financial reporting experience and knowledge of the processes at the Department to detect and correct material inconsistencies and errors.
-Focus should be placed on the valuation of accounts associated with the GAAP package process and financial statement presentation, including the completeness and accuracy of the financial statements.
+We recommend that management refine the process used to complete the Department's draft financial statements, notes to the financial statements, all significant GAAP adjustments, conversion to accrual adjustments, and prepare the necessary account reconciliations.
+The review process should include completion of a disclosure checklist to ensure that the financial statements include all requirements of GAAP, as well as an evaluation of the reasonableness of individual financial statement line items and their related footnote disclosures by an individual with sufficient accounting and financial reporting experience and knowledge of the processes at the Department to detect and correct material inconsistencies and errors.
+Focus should be placed on financial statement presentation, including the completeness and accuracy of the financial statements.